 Using an Android or iOS emulator to run a mobile app on your desktop has many advantages.
 While there are tons of worthy Android emulators out there, such solutions for running iOS apps on Windows and Mac aren’t common.
 To help you out, I’ve curated a list of the best iOS emulators for PC and Mac.

-For example, you can duplicate the mobile device’s behavior without any added hardware cost.
+Using these emulators, you can duplicate an iOS device’s behavior without any added hardware cost.
 You can run games like PUBG and Pokemon Go on your computer by using an emulator.
 It also helps app developers find unexpected behavior during the testing phase of the apps.

-Most of the listings in this article are free, and others let you use the emulator program for a certain trial period.
+Most of the emulators in this article are free, and others are available for a certain trial period.
 So, let’s get started:

 I’ve included Appetize.io and listed it in the first place due to the ease of use offered by this freemium service.
 Given the scarcity of iOS emulators for PC and Mac in the first place, it’s great to find a solution that asks you just to upload your app on its website, and you’re good to go.

-Developers can use Appetize.ion to stream iOS simulators in the browser for the purpose of embedding apps in websites, testing, or other phases of development.
+Developers can use Appetize.ion to stream iOS simulators in the browser.
+It’s used for embedding apps in websites, testing, or other phases of development.